-SOURCE: Authors' analysis of 20 proposals deliberated and voted on by PTAC as of December 31, 2019.
+SOURCE: Authors' analysis of 26 proposals deliberated and voted on by PTAC as of December 31, 2020.
 Excludes two proposals for which PTAC concluded that the criteria for PFPMs established by the Secretary were not applicable.
 NOTES: Proposals are sorted alphabetically within each section.

-[†]Maroon color cell indicates wide variation in PTAC voting.
+[†] Maroon color cell indicates wide variation in PTAC voting.

-PTAC deliberated on six proposed models (Dialyze Direct, Hopkins/Stanford, IOBS, Seha, UNMHSC, and Upstream) under a new voting approach made in September 2018.
+^{} PTAC deliberated on 10 proposed models (Dialyze Direct, Hopkins/Stanford, IOBS, Seha, UNMHSC, Upstream, ACAAI, ACP-NCQA, ASCO, and UMass) under a new voting approach developed in September 2018.